imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 Storing an entire copy of your repository provides several key benefits -
 - Git is able to operate really fast: since there is no need to pass data over a network, commands can be executed very quickly.
-- It allows you to make changes without affecting others: All your changes are local so they don't affect other collaborators until you push those changes to another machine
+- It allows you to make changes without affecting others: All your changes are local so they don't affect other collaborators until you push those changes to another machine.
-- It provides a fallback in case you mess up: If you manage to make changes that completely mess up your project, you can always delete and pull down a new copy from another machine.
+- It provides a fallback in case you mess up.
+If you manage to make changes that completely mess up your project, you can always delete and pull down a new copy from another machine.

+---

 **Explore how to create a wiki for a GitHub repository you own.
 Research and write about how a wiki may be used and provide a step-by-step tutorial instructing the reader on how to create their own wiki page for their GitHub repository.**